james-a-watson/observations-with-bert/README.md

-This Project is split into 3 main notebooks:
+This Project is split into 3 main notebooks designed to section off the different functionality: